offbynull/learn/Biology/input/input.md

 ## Scientific Method

 The `{bm} scientific method` is the standard guideline for discovery and experimentation in the sciences (chemistry, physics, biology, etc..)
-The `{bm-ri} basic` steps are...
+The `{bm-skip} basic` steps are...

 1. Observe.
 2. Ask a question about the observation.